proteanhq/protean/docs/index.rst

 This part of the documentation introduces some background information about protean, then focuses on step-by-step instructions for getting the most out of Protean.

+.. note:: Protean's test code is littered with usage of a certain `Dog` class.
+If you find that discomforting, replace `Dog` with `CuteLittlePuppyDog` everywhere.

+    **Disclosure**: No real dog was harmed in the process of building this framework.

 .. toctree::
    :maxdepth: 2
    :caption: User Guide